 In 2007, the Company acquired substantially all of the assets of Smart Systems International ("SSI"), which was a provider of energy management products and solutions to customers in the United States and Canada and the precursor to the Company's EcoSmart platform.
 The EcoSmart platform provides comprehensive savings, management reporting, analytics and virtual engineering of a customer's portfolio and/or property's room-by-room energy consumption.
 Telkonet has deployed more than a half million intelligent devices worldwide in properties within the hospitality, military, educational, healthcare and other commercial markets.
-The EcoSmart platform is rapidly being recognized as a leading solution for reducing energy consumption, operational costs and carbon footprints, and eliminating the need for new energy generation in these marketplaces - all whilst improving occupant comfort and convenience.
+The EcoSmart platform is recognized as a solution for reducing energy consumption, operational costs and carbon footprints, and eliminating the need for new energy generation in these marketplaces - all whilst improving occupant comfort and convenience.

-On March 28, 2017, the Company sold its wholly-owned subsidiary, EthoStream, LLC.
+On March 28, 2017, the Company sold substantially all of the assets of its wholly-owned subsidiary, EthoStream, LLC.
 Refer to Note P for further details.

 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Telkonet Communications, Inc., and EthoStream, LLC.
-The current year and prior year accounts of EthoStream LLC have been classified as held for sale on the consolidated balance sheet and as discontinued operations on the consolidated statement of operations and the consolidated statement of cash flows.
+The accounts of EthoStream, LLC have been classified as discontinued operations on the consolidated statement of operations and the consolidated statement of cash flows for the year ended December 31, 2017.
+The Company deconsolidated EthoStream, LLC on March 29, 2017, when the Company had sold its controlling financial interest in this subsidiary, refer to Note P for further discussion on discontinued operations and the sale of EthoStream, LLC.
 All significant intercompany balances and transactions have been eliminated in consolidation.
+We currently operate in a single reportable business segment.